 1. Are any classes cancelled?

-2. I was planning to graduate at the end of the spring term.
+2. I was planning to graduate at the end of the fall term.
 Has anything changed?

 ANSWER: No. Normal administrative tasks will continue as usual.
 The procedures for certifying graduation for students will not change and you will receive your diploma in the mail as per the dates indicated on the Registrar’s graduation calendar.
 If you have questions relating to graduation, you can communicate them to us by email.

 3. I am a math major.
-What should I do about scheduling my courses for the fall term?
+What should I do about scheduling my courses for the spring term?

-ANSWER: Online enrollment for the fall term is proceeding as scheduled.
+ANSWER: Online enrollment for the spring term is proceeding as scheduled.
 For more information on the advising and enrollment process, see the departmental webpage:

 4. What is happening with the MAC?

 ANSWER: The MAC is open as an online resource, using Microsoft Teams, for students in courses ranging from Math 0031-Math 0413.
 UTAs will be able to hold virtual help sessions with students.
 Detailed information is available at: